 In accordance with sections 102 and 103 of the NEL the Commission has made this final rule determination and the final rule in relation to the electricity Rule proposed by the Commission.
-The National Electricity Amendment (Minor Changes) Rule 2019 No. 9 ("final electricity Rule") is published with this final rule determination.
-The final electricity Rule does not differ from the rule originally proposed by the Commission.
+The National Electricity Amendment (Minor changes 2) Rule 2021 No. 4 ("final electricity Rule") is published with this final rule determination.
+The final electricity Rule does not differ from the rule originally proposed by the Commission except for correcting some additional formatting errors identified during the rule change process.

-The Commission's reasons for making this final rule determination are set out in section 2.3.
+A summary of the Commission's reasons for making this final rule determination are set out in section 2.3.

 In relation to the final electricity Rule's application in the Northern Territory, the Commission has determined not to make a differential rule.
-See section 2.2 for the definition of a differential rule and the Commission's ability to make a differential rule.
+See section 2.3 for the definition of a differential rule and the Commission's ability to make a differential rule.